The SD-Dev carrier board

 Figure 1: SD-Dev port diagram.

-When using the SD-Dev without an onboard Raspberry Pi compute module (peripheral mode), you must connect it to your host computer via the PWR+D port.
-When using it with a compute module (standalone mode), power it via the PWR port so that you can use the P0 and P1 ports to connect peripherals to the Raspberry Pi compute module.
+When using the SD-Dev with an onboard Raspberry Pi compute module, power it via the PWR port so that you can use the P0 and P1 ports to connect peripherals to the Raspberry Pi compute module.

 Getting started with the Signaloid SD-Dev